Effects of dark boson mediated feeble interaction between dark matter (DM) and quark matter on $f$-mode oscillation of DM admixed quark stars: Results

 Further, in Fig. \ref{fig:fL}, we analyse the variation of the $f$-mode frequency of the DMSQSs with respect to its tidal deformability ($\Lambda$).
 We observe that, the mode frequencies slightly decrease with decrement in $\Lambda$ and it only begins to increase towards the $\Lambda$ corresponding to maximum mass of the star.
 We plot the $f$-modes for fixed ${k_F}_{\chi}$ and different $G_V$, $m_{\chi}$ in Fig. \ref{fig:fLGVmchi}.
 As shown in Figs.~\ref{fig:fMGVmchi} and \ref{fig:fCGVmchi}, the $f$-mode frequencies decrease for high values of $G_V$; while for a fixed $G_V$, the frequencies increase with increment in $m_\chi$.
 In Fig. \ref{fig:fLkfchi}, we plot the $f$-modes as a function of $\Lambda$ for fixed $G_V$, $m_{\chi}$ and by varying ${k_F}_{\chi}$.
 As observed in Figs.~\ref{fig:fMkfchi} and \ref{fig:fCkfchi}, $f$-mode oscillations are sensitive to variation in ${k_F}_{\chi}$ and large values of ${k_F}_{\chi}$ results in higher values of frequencies.

 Finally, for different parameterizations of DMSQSs, we obtain a linear (empirical) relation between the $f$-mode frequency and the average density $\bar{\rho}=\sqrt{\bar{M}/\bar{R}^3}$, where $\bar{M}=M/(1.4$ $M_\odot$) and $\bar{R}=R/(10$ km).
 The empirical formula of the form, $f=a+b\bar{\rho}$ was first obtained by Andersson and Kokkotas~\cite{Andersson:1996pn} and by knowing the values of $f$-mode frequencies, we can calculate the mass and radius of the star.
 This could therefore help in constraining the EoS more closely~\cite{Andersson:1996pn}.
 For our EoSs, we obtain the values of $a$ and $b$ as 1.367 kHz and 0.87 kHz respectively.
 In Fig. \ref{fig:fit-plot}, we plot the relation obtained for DMSQSs along with the empirical relations from relevant earlier works for stellar models with dark matter admixed hyperon stars (DKBP)~\cite{Das:2021dru} and hybrid stars (BFG)~\cite{Benhar:2004xg}.
 We find that our fit relation differ considerably from the already existing relations from DKBP and BFG.
 However, our fit is found to be more close to the fit for hybrid stars denoted by BFG.
-Further, we also obtain the correlation between the angular frequency scaled by mass ($\omega M$) and the compactness ($C$) of the DMSQSs.
+Additionally, there are other model independent relations that provide a stronger correlation between the $f$-mode frequency, and both compactness and tidal deformability.
+First, we obtain the correlation between the angular frequency scaled by mass ($\omega M$) and the compactness ($C$) of the DMSQSs.
 In Ref.~\cite{Wen:2019ouw}, Wen et al. found that the variation of $\omega M$ as a function of $C$ is universal for $f$-modes.
 Similarly, in Fig.~\ref{fig:univ-rel}, we fit the mass scaled $\omega$ with $C$ for different parameterizations of DMSQSs.
-The universal relation was found to take the form $\omega M$ (kHz km) $= 129.50\,(M/R) - 3.48$, where the coefficients are obtained after performing a linear fit.
+The universal relation was found to take the form $\omega M$ $= 0.634\,(M/R) - 0.0176$, where the coefficients are obtained after performing a linear fit.
 In order to obtain these correlations we varied the values of $G_V$ from 0.3 to 0.7 GeV and $m_\chi$ from 50 to 100 GeV.